elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 Now that we have some familiarity with Elixir, let's get back to our Phoenix application.
-In this chapter, we're going to be working with Phoenix tests, GitHub version control, Heroku deployments, and TravisCI for continous integration and delivery.
+In this chapter, we're going to be working with Phoenix tests, GitHub version control, and Heroku deployment.

 If you're already familiar with these concepts and only want to work locally for this project, feel free to skim through the content.
 Even if you decide to